s1nnzz/paul-exam/readme.md

 npm start
 ```

--   Client will run on: http://localhost:3000
+-   Client will run on: http://localhost:3000 --> go to this link
 -   Server will run on: http://localhost:5000

 The database will automatically create itself on first run.